darwinia-network/bridger/README.md

     Otherwise, you must switch to your proxy account and submit `proxy.proxy(real_account, ethereumRelayAuthorities.requestAuthority(stake_amount, signer))`.
 The `stake_amount` will be deducted from your "real" account.
 3. Notify council members to submit `ethereumRelayAuthorities.addAuthority(your_account)`.

+> How it works: authorities are the validators/nodes in the source chain consensus system to resolve Byzantine Generals' Problem and finalize the blocks.
+Grandpa authorities are BFT alike authorities, our authority concept comes from the similar meaning, is to be used as a replacement for grandpa authorites.
+>
-> How it works: Authority is a role of relayer.
-Authorities sign Darwinia-to-Ethereum messages.
-Once the number of signatures reaches the threshold and the message is delivered and verified on the Ethereum network, the cross-chain is finished.
-Updating the authority set involves 2 times of cross-chain: 1) relay the new authority set from Darwinia to Ethereum; 2) relay from Ethereum to Darwinia to send rewards to `darwinia_to_ethereum.beneficiary` (see below).
+> Updating the authority set involves 2 times of cross-chain: 1) relay the new authority set from Darwinia to Ethereum; 2) relay from Ethereum to Darwinia to send rewards to `darwinia_to_ethereum.beneficiary` (see below).

 #### `darwinia_to_ethereum.beneficiary`